The Wall Street Skinny

-Build full-blown financial models in Excel, including a DCF and LBO with cash flow waterfalls, multiple debt tranches, and free cash flow sweeps.
+Build full-blown financial models in Excel, including a DCF, M&A and LBO model with cash flow waterfalls, multiple debt tranches, and free cash flow sweeps.

 Apply what you’ve learned along the way and practice your skills with knowledge checks and exercises, including: spreading actual comps, running analyses, and building models in Excel.